-Step change GAWB proposal QCA alternative forecast Comment specific software and hosting costs and other balancing items.
+Step change GAWB proposal QCA alternative forecast Comment We have not included costs that relate to business-as usual-activities, the escalation of specific software and hosting costs and other balancing items.
 GAWB has not demonstrated that these items satisfy the criteria to be assessed as a step change.
-Maintenance a Costs for major cyclical preventative maintenance and the implementation of specific project initiatives that will enable better planning and decision-making 2.34 2.11 We have accepted GAWB's forecast costs for major cyclical preventative maintenance and one-off project initiatives planned to be undertaken during the period that are proposed to reduce future costs and improve maintenance and easement planning.
+Maintenance ^a Costs for major cyclical preventative maintenance and the implementation of specific project initiatives that will enable better planning and decision-making 2.34 2.11 We have accepted GAWB's forecast costs for major cyclical preventative maintenance and one-off project initiatives planned to be undertaken during the period that are proposed to reduce future costs and improve maintenance and easement planning.
 We have excluded project-based expenditure where the initiative is effectively a carry-over item because the project was not completed as planned in the 2020-25 monitoring period (\$0.23m).
-This does not satisfy our step change criteria and should be included within business-as-usual expenditure.
-Hatchery Costs to increase production up to the maximum permissible restocking rate 1.38 0.63 We are unable to confirm the additional costs are required to satisfy environmental obligations because the yet-to-be-finalised 'put and take monitoring framework' needs to be completed to satisfy a step change.
-However, GAWB has provided correspondence from Fisheries Queensland that states GAWB is expected to 'plan for and try to stock' at maximum restocking levels.
-We maintain our concerns about the level efficiency of GAWB's forecast costs.
-GAWB has not provided any additional supporting information regarding the efficiency of its hatchery costs, as requested in our draft report.
-Nonetheless, we have incorporated an increase of \$0.63m to account for GAWB planning to target restocking rates.
-Insurance Costs to accommodate forecast increases in insurance costs, including for a substantial increase in the size of GAWB's asset base 5.06 5.06 We accept GAWB's proposed insurance step change.
+This does not satisfy our step change criteria and should be included within business- as-usual expenditure.
+Hatchery Costs to increase production up to the maximum permissible restocking rate 1.38 Treatment to be determined We are unable to confirm the additional costs are required to satisfy environmental obligations because the yet-to-be-finalised 'put and take monitoring framework' needs to be completed to satisfy a step change.
+Moreover, we also have concerns about the level of forecast costs proposed by GAWB.
+We seek further justification from GAWB before determining the appropriate treatment of this step change.
+Insurance Costs to accommodate forecast increases in insurance costs, including for a substantial increase in the size of GAWB's asset base 5.06 0.88 We accept GAWB's proposed insurance step change.
 GAWB has provided a reasonable forecast to account for the substantial increase in its asset base over the period.
 Moreover, GAWB has made a compelling case for these costs to be assessed within a step change, in light of significant increases in insurance costs that has occurred over a sustained period of time.
-Chemicals 1.39 0.88 We accept costs associated with increases in chemical usage to meet production volumes
+Costs for increased quantities of chemicals to satisfy increased forecast demand, and increases in consumables; and costs 1.39 0.88 chemical usage to meet production volumes relative to the base year (and updated cost forecasts for this) and for GAWB's increase in consumables.
+These are required to satisfy increased production to meet forecast demand, while also maintaining its existing operations.